Produce music videos, commercials, and branded content.

-On successful completion of study, we will issue the following award: BA (Hons) Advertising, Film and Music Video Production
+On successful completion of study, we will issue the following award: Advertising Film & Music Video Production

 In Year 1 and Year 2, you’ll learn about the professional production process in detail.
 You’ll work on commercials, corporate projects and music promos.
 You’ll also develop your communication skills and learn to work in the technical and creative roles of film production.